BKHZ/nvim/README.md

 ### ArchLinux

 > [!NOTE]
-> A patched nerd font is required to correctly display icons in various plugins that rely on `nvim-web-devicons`.
+> A patched nerd font is required to correctly display icons

 ```
 $ sudo pacman -S \